Everybody's still obsessed with the motive of the co-pilot on that German Wings plane crash.

 Why not have some humility about it?

-I read this morning a Newsweek article from the 1970s, talking about global cooling.
+I read this morning a Newsweek article from the 1970s talking about global cooling.

-And it said the science is clear, it is overwhelming.
+And it said the science is clear.

-We are in a major cooling period, and it's going to cause enormous problems worldwide.
+We are in a major cooling period and it's going to cause enormous problems worldwide.

-And the Solution for all the advocates in the 70s of global cooling was massive government control of the energy sector, of our economy, and aspects of our lives.
+And the solution for all the advocates in the 70s of global cooling was massive government control of the energy sector, of our economy, and aspects of our lives.

-Now, the data proved to be not backing up that theory, so then all the advocates of global cooling suddenly shifted to global warming.
+So then all the advocates of global cooling suddenly shifted to global warming.

-And he wasn't through, he continued.
+And he wasn't through.

 On the global warming alarmists, anyone who actually points to the evidence that disproves their apocalyptical claims, they don't engage in reasoned debate.